Rebecca Guay: Teaching

 Guay has been an instructor at the Pratt Institute and a guest lecturer at the Savannah College of Art and Design, University of Massachusetts, Rhode Island School of Design and the Eric Carle Museum of Picture Book Art.
 Guay is also the creator of two professional mentorship programs, the Illustration Master Class at Amherst College and its online sister program, the SmArt School.

 Awards and honors

 Guay's work won as Best in Show at Gen Con in 2004, and she was elected Best Artist in 2005 by InQuest Magazine's Fan Choice Awards.

 Guay's work on Sandman: The Book of Destiny was nominated for Eisner Award in 1998, and Flight of Angels for Vertigo was a 2013 YALSA pick.

 Guay has received multiple awards for her gallery work and has been the recipient of several industry honors, including two gold medals from Spectrum.

 Personal life

 Guay resides in Amherst, Massachusetts with her husband, artist Matthew Mitchell.
+Their child, Eliette, is also an artist.